rmello4d/TheSustainableDeveloper/brainandmind.md

 #The Working Area.
 Our Mind.

-The distinction between brain and mind is important to help us define how energy is consumed by the brain.
+The distinction between brain and mind is important to help us understand how energy is consumed by the brain.

-As discussed in the last chapter, our brain cannot be controlled and that, is a good thing.
+As discussed before, our brain cannot be controlled and that, is a good thing.

 How about our mind ?
 Is controlling our mind different than controlling our brain ?